Stir Fry Lotus Root

 Lotus root is very nutritious, it is low in calories, 100 grams is only 74 calories.
 It is an excellent source of fiber, 100 grams has 4.9 grams of fiber which is 13% of the daily requirement.

-It is an excellent source of Vitamin C, 100 grams provides 44 milligrams or 74% of the daily requirement.
+An excellent source of Vitamin C, 100 grams provides 44 milligrams or 74% of the daily requirement.
 It also has B-complex vitamins, copper, magnesium, zinc, iron.

 Lotus root aids digestion promotes weight loss, regulates blood pressure, reduces stress.